 He is the coordinator of the publication: Los Sistemas Políticos de España e Indonesia.
 Una perspectiva comparada; Editorial UOC; 2016.

 The course aims at making students familiar with the main features of the Spanish political system, its problems and its evolutionary trends.
 Also, it will focus on providing students with the analytical tools necessary to examine the different elements of the Catalan political system, paying special attention to the transformation that it has undergone in the past few years, not only regarding the different profiles of Catalan society, but also its political culture and electoral behaviour.

 |Week||Contents||Teaching / learning activities|

-In Class exercises (including writings and in class discussions): 40%
+- Participation in Class (including in class discussions): 40%

 Links and references

 - Barometer del Centre d’Estudis d’Opinió (CEO): http://ceo.gencat.cat/ca/barometre/index.html

 - Barometer Centro de Investigaciones Sociológicas (CIS): http://www.cis.es/cis/opencm/EN/11_barometros/index.jsp